 Eastside students who are the first in their families to go to college create a ripple effect, changing their own lives, the lives of their families, and the life of their community.

-To date, 100% of Eastside’s graduates have been accepted to four-year colleges and universities.
-This was Eastside’s primary mission when it was founded, and it remains a critical measure of our success.
+To date, over 99% of Eastside’s graduates have been accepted to four-year colleges and universities.
+This was Eastside’s primary mission when it was founded, and remains a critical measure of success.

 Our model – a challenging academic program coupled with extensive support for students from backgrounds underrepresented in higher education – draws visitors from around the country who want to learn why Eastside students are beating the odds.
 Visitors have come from KIPP schools; Teach for America; Uncommon Schools of New York and New Jersey; and Rocketship Schools.
-After years of refining our programs, we've reviewed and written about what's worked, compiling a “Best Practices” document available here.
+After years of refining our programs, we've reviewed and written about what's worked, compiling a “Best Practices” document available below.
 We are honored to share our time, ideas, curriculum, and best practices with other schools and organizations committed to closing the achievement gap for first-generation college-bound students, and we are grateful for the opportunity to learn from them as well.